khurrammaqbool/MultiSV/README.md

 MultiSV
 =======

-A utility to identify structural variants in multiple samples
+A tool to identify Structural Variants in Multiple populations